 Like the crocosmia, agapanthus (Lily of the Nile) was love at first sight.
 The plant is native to South Africa, so it is used to a temperate climate.
 In Atlanta, it usually blooms in June and July, producing beautiful puffs of pastel flowers atop an elegant long dark green stalk rising out of a mound of long, thin frilly leaves–a flower made to be wished for and wondered at.

-I planted three of them five years ago, while all three plants were in full bloom.
+I planted three of them six years ago, while all three plants were in full bloom.
 That summer, they were gorgeous, though short-lived.
 The next year, I eagerly awaited their second performance.
 Nothing.
 Nada.
 They were lush and green for most of the winter and then died off in a late January cold snap.
 By May, they had grown bushy and full of promise again, then nothing.
 Zip.

 By the third summer, I had learned to be wary of them, adapting an insouciant attitude.
 I was faking it, of course.
 Very casually, I would walk by pretending not to pay too close attention.
 Eventually, I went through the jilted gardener’s list.
 Was there too much sun?
 Too little???
 Too much water???
 Not enough water???

 Soon, resentment set in, and I resolved to ignore them.
 Next, not wanting to dig them up, I half-convinced myself that I liked the foliage as much as the flowers.
 After all, the foliage was decorative, and the blooms lasted only a short time anyway.
 I wanted flowers, but refused to be emotionally manipulated.

 The fourth summer, two small blooms emerged.
 At first, I refused to let myself get worked up but eventually gave in.
 I even took pictures, but they didn’t turn out well.
 The film had expired, which I didn’t discover until I got the scans from the lab.
 I took these blossoms as a peace offering, so at least we’re on speaking terms again.